 Scenes: Scenes are a set of appliances that you’ve grouped, to easily access them all at once.
 You can create different scenes for lighting; like reading time, bedtime, house parties, etc. As the lights are already customized for colour and brightness, you can activate the scene with a simple voice command or tap on the mobile app and set the right ambience.

 Smart home integrations: Without integrations between devices of different manufacturers, your options for building a smart home are very limited.
 Many smart home devices work with devices from other brands through smart home ecosystems or platforms.
-For example, August Smart Lock, a door lock system, works with Wozart Switch Controllers, so you can have your lights turn off and the door locked just by activating a good night scene.
+For example, August Smart Lock, a door lock system, works with Wozart Switch Controllers, so you can have your lights turned off and the door locked just by activating a good night scene.
 If a product carries "Works with Apple HomeKit" on its packaging, it means it works with any other product that’s integrated with HomeKit, which makes integrating devices from different brands simpler than ever.
+An advantage of being OS-level integrated with HomeKit is that it enables control of appliances from your device's lock screen, without the need to unlock your phone/tablet, open an app and wait for it to open.
+Also, the response time is a fraction of a second, making the experience more magical.

 Sunrise and sunset mode: Mainly applying to smart bulbs and window shades, sunrise and sunset mode has connected devices turn on and off at the beginning and end of the day, syncing with nature.
 Waking up to natural light is a pleasant experience